Fector101/site-collection/README.md

 For Development

+## General

+- All responsive css code should be in the file with original style

 ## Pages

 - App flex-page to page container from proper positioning and add margin: auto; to the page css container (TODO: create a page class tag for proper formatting)